Life After Dave Ramsey’s Baby Step 7

 These HSAs pack a triple tax benefit

-1. You can contribute pre-tax (if you’re signed up for an HSA through your employer) or your contribution are tax-deductible if your employer doesn’t have an HSA option (like my previous employer).
+1. You can contribute pre-tax (if you’re signed up for an HSA through your employer) or your contributions are tax-deductible if your employer doesn’t have an HSA option (like my previous employer).

 2. Funds inside an HSA grow tax-free!